 Remember that these guidelines aren’t set in stone.
 Instead, use them as reference points when determining the optimal length for your pillar pages.
 Most importantly, consider elements such as purpose, audience needs, and overall impact to create unique long-form content as a cornerstone for your broader content marketing strategies.

 The ideal number of pillar pages for your website depends on your business goals, target audience coverage, and resources available for content creation.
 A general rule of thumb is to create one pillar page per primary topic you want to focus on within your industry or niche.
 This approach allows you to establish authority over those topics.
 It gives search engines clear signals about the relevance and organization of your content.

-To determine the right number of pillars for your specific needs, analyze your existing trefwoordonderzoek data and identify overarching themes in your target market’s search queries.
+To determine the right number of pillars for your specific needs, analyze your existing keyword research data and identify overarching themes in your target market’s search queries.
 From there, map each piece onto a separate pillar page idea.

 How To Write A Pillar Page?

 Writing an effective pillar page requires thoughtful planning, thorough research, clear communication skills, and attention to SEO best practices.
 Here are some steps that can guide you through the process:

 - Begin by identifying primary topics aligned with both your target audience’s needs and your area of expertise.